Virginia Frances Sterrett

 As a teenager, Sterrett won several awards for her drawings at the Kansas State Fair.
 Her work was brought to the attention of the Art Institute of Chicago, who awarded her a full scholarship if she would enter their institution after high school, which she did.
 Sterrett attended art school for one year.
 In the beginning of the second year, her mother became very ill, so Virginia dropped out of school to support her family.

 At 19 years old, Sterrett was diagnosed with tuberculosis.
 Her health declined and she went to live at a sanitarium where she was essentially bedridden.
-A friend of hers brought some of her illustrations to the Chicago Book Fair, which landed Virginia a job for Penn Publishing Company.
-They commissioned her to create illustrations for a 1920 publication of Old French Fairy Tales by Sophie Rostopchine, Countess of Ségur.
-The book was to be a large format illustrated book with simple stories meant as gifts for children.
+A friend of Sterrett’s brought her illustrations to the Chicago Book Fair, which landed Virginia her first book commission.
+The Penn Publishing Company from Philadelphia commissioned Sterrett to create illustrations for their publication of Old French Fairy Tales.
+Old French Fairy Tales is a collection of five longer length stories written by Sophie Rostopchine, who interestingly didn’t begin writing until the age of 58.
 Penn allowed Sterrett to illustrate whatever passages she chose, giving her immense artistic freedom.
 She made the illustrations from her bed in the sanitarium and the money helped sustain her family.
+The book was a large format illustrated book with simple stories meant as gifts for children and was very well-received.

-After the success Old French Fairy Tales, Penn Publishing Company commissioned a second book from Sterrett.
-They commissioned her to illustrate a 1921 publication of Tanglewood Tales by Nathaniel Hawthorne, which retold ancient Greek myths.
+After the success Old French Fairy Tales, the Penn Publishing Company commissioned a second book from Sterrett, Tanglewood Tales by Nathaniel Hawthorne.
+This 1921 publication was a retelling of ancient Greek myths.
+It was published in the same format as her first book.

-In 1923, Sterrett’s health rapidly declined, so she and her family moved to Altdena in Southern California in an effort to improve her health.
+In 1923, Sterrett’s health declined, so she and her family moved to Altadena in Southern California in an effort to improve her health.
 This briefly seemed to work, and she continued to work, illustrating from the foothills of the San Gabriel Mountains.
 Unfortunately, Sterrett soon became ill and again moved into a sanitarium.
-She continued to work but could only work for short periods of time and so completed only one more commission, also for Penn Publishing Company.
-In 1928, her illustrations were included in their Arabian Nights publication.
-This was a huge success for Sterrett, who is most remembered for her illustrations from this publication.
+In 1925, the Penn Publishing Company commissioned illustrations for a planned publication of Arabian Nights.
+Sterrett could only work for short periods of time due to her failing health, and it took her three years to finish her work.
+In 1928, Arabian Nights was published and became a huge success for Sterrett.
+Today, she most remembered for her illustrations from this publication.

 Back to the Artists page.